rdmpage/dna-barcode-browser/README.md

     }
   }
 }

 ```

 Note that the DNA barcodes in the `consensusSequence` field are indexed as *n*-grams.
+We also suppress indexing of the `dynamicProperties` field as this results in too many unique elements for Elasticsearch too index.

 To visualise the sequences we compute a phylogenetic tree.
 This needs to be done “on the fly” so speed is vital.
 Pairwise distances between the sequences are computed using *k*-mers, these distances are then used compute a neighbour-joining tree using Simonsen et al. “Rapid Neighbour-Joining” algorithm using code [biosustain/neighbor-joining](https://github.com/biosustain/neighbor-joining).
  .